A-Train

 A-Train (A列車で行こう, Ē Ressha de Ikō) is a series of business simulation video games developed and published by Japanese game developer Artdink in Japan.
 The first game in the series was published in 1985.
 The first release in the United States was Take the A-Train II, published in 1988 by the Seika Corporation under the title Railroad Empire.
 However, the most well known U.S. release is Take the A-Train III, published in 1992 by Maxis as simply A-Train.
+There is also the spin-off title C.E.O.

 A-Train

-The first iteration of the A-Train series was released in December 1985 for the FM-7, NEC PC-8801, NEC PC-9801, X1 Turbo, MZ-2500, Famicom, and MSX2.
+The first iteration of the A-Train series was released in December 1985 for the FM-7, NEC PC-8801, NEC PC-9801, X1 Turbo, MZ-2500, Family Computer, and MSX2.
 A Microsoft Windows port followed in April 2000.

 A-Train II

 The second iteration of the A-Train series was released in July 1988 for the NEC PC-9801 and X68000.
 In the US, it was released under the name Railroad Empire.